 Boardroom Accountability Project 2.0

-Launched in early September 2017, Comptroller Stringer and the NYC Pension Funds escalated their push for corporate board diversity, independence, and climate expertise with the Boardroom Accountability Project 2.0.
-The trailblazing “Boardroom Accountability Project” was launched in 2014 to give investors a real voice in who sits on corporate boards.
+Launched in early September 2017, Comptroller Stringer and the NYC Pension Funds escalated their push for corporate board diversity, independence, and climate expertise with the Boardroom Accountability Project 2.0. – the second phase of the Comptroller’s trailblazing “Boardroom Accountability Project” which was launched in 2014 to give investors a real voice in who sits on corporate boards.
 This next phase of the campaign will ratchet up the pressure on some of the biggest companies in the world to make their boards more diverse, independent, and climate-competent, so that they are in a position to deliver better long-term returns for investors.
+BAP 2.0 has already delivered unprecedented disclosures at dozens of major U.S. companies.

 Launched publicly in November 2014 by New York City Comptroller Scott Stringer and the New York City pension funds, the Boardroom Accountability Project is a groundbreaking campaign to give shareowners the right to nominate directors at U.S. companies using the corporate ballot, known as “proxy access.”
 To ensure that companies are truly managed for the long-term, boards must be composed of diverse, independent and accountable directors.
 The ability to nominate directors is a fundamental shareowner right and the starting point for this transformation.